About us

 Our crew is mostly progressive, slightly irreverent 40- to 60-somethings with a love for counter-culture and curiosity.
 But all open-minded adults (18+) are welcome!

-Join us for hiking, historic tours, movies, museum visits, kayaking, presentations, live music, good food, great conversation, and spontaneous fun.
+Join us for hiking, historic tours, movies, museum visits, kayaking, presentations, live music, good food, great conversation and even international adventures.

 So Cal Explorers is where awkward small talk turns into epic friendships.
 Come along—we’re saving you a seat.